vuralcanasal/GitNotes/02_Branche.md

 `git branch -m <branch rename>` to rename a branch.
 Actully, you move the branch to new name.
 You need to be on the branch you want to rename.

+# Git Merge
+You can work on different features for your project in parallel thanks to branches.
+When you need to combine these features, `git merge` will help you.
+You always merge to the current HEAD branch.
+It means that you need to switch to master branch if you want to merge any branch into the master branch.
+In sortly, you switch to the branch you want to merge into, and type `git merge <the branch you want to merge>`.